 The VisionAware Peer Advisors have compiled a list of practical suggestions, based on their own experiences, to help you prepare for your visit to your eye care specialist.

 - It's a good idea to have a friend or relative accompany you whenever you make a visit to an eye care specialist or any other health care provider.
 This person can be your memory jogger and remind you about questions you want to ask.
 Also, since your eyes will be dilated for the examination, you may need a driver and a pair of sunglasses to help with the glare and light sensitivity that can result from dilation.

 - [Note: In a comprehensive dilated eye examination, your doctor may use eye drops to see inside your eye more clearly and examine your retina and optic nerve.]

 Ira Marc Price, O.D. performing a

-comprehensive dilated eye exam
+comprehensive eye examination